Nalgesin, 275 mg 20 pcs

 often: constipation, abdominal pain, dyspepsia, nausea, diarrhea, stomatitis, flatulence;

-infrequent: gastrointestinal bleeding and/or gastric perforation, bloody vomiting, melena, vomiting;
+uncommon: gastrointestinal bleeding and/or gastric perforation, hematemesis, melena, vomiting;

-very rare: relapse or exacerbation of ulcerative colitis or Crohn’s disease;
+very rarely: relapse or exacerbation of ulcerative colitis or Crohn’s disease;

 frequency unknown: gastritis.